maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The ***InstanceStatusInterface*** interface allows service providers to manipulate the ledger status of their registered service Instances.
-This is an optional interface meaning, it is only required if the MSR is connected to a global ledger service.
-This will make the registered services globally available and discoverable by other MSR instances.
+The ***InstanceStatusInterface*** interface allows service providers to manipulate the MSR global ledger status of their registered service Instances.
+This is an optional interface meaning, it is only required if the MSR is connected to an MSR global ledger service.
+This will make the registered services globally available and discoverable through other MSR instances.

-The status of each Instance is restricted to the options specified by the ledger service provider.
+The status of each Instance is restricted to the options specified by the global ledger service provider.
 As a guideline, the UML diagram in the [Service Data Model](#service-data-model) section provides the following
 options: